 So, if you want to create a new ad account, the menu above is one way to do it.
 Click it.
 If you get an error, it’s probably because you have a new account or have accounts that have been banned.
-If you have a strong advertising history, you may want to reach out to Facebook to see if you can get your ad account creation limit increased.
+If you have a strong advertising history, you may want to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More out to Facebook to see if you can get your ad account creation limit increased.

 Have you had issues adding ad accounts to Business Manager?